WWSZ

 WWSZ (1420 AM) is a commercial radio station licensed to Decatur, Georgia, and serving the Atlanta metropolitan area.
-It is owned by JDJ Communications, LLC, and airs a hip hop radio format.
+It is owned by JDJ Communications, LLC, and airs a mainstream urban radio format.
 The station calls itself "Streetz 94.5, Atlanta's New Hip Hop Station."
 WWSZ is simulcast on FM translator station 94.5 W233BF in Atlanta, which forms the middle leg of a three-transmitter simulcast of Streetz on 94.5 MHz.
-The station broadcasts a hip hop music format, with a heavy emphasis on local artists, and is less mainstream than other similar stations in the format such as WHTA and WVEE.
+The station competes along with WHTA and WVEE-FM.

 WWSZ broadcasts with 1,000 watts of power during the daytime, and 51 watts at night, using a directional antenna.
 The radio station is considered a Class D station by the Federal Communications Commission (FCC).
 The radio station's transmitter is located on North Decatur Road, near Interstate 285 in Scottdale, Georgia.

 History

 Religious WAVO

 1420 kHz in Decatur launched as WAVO on July 19, 1958.
 Owned by the Great Commission Gospel Association, Inc., it was a 1,000-watt daytime-only outlet, licensed for its first two years to Avondale Estates.
 Bob Jones University acquired WAVO—and WAVQ (94.9 FM), an Atlanta-licensed FM station that signed on in October 1962—in 1963.

 The WAVO stations were sold to their first secular interests when Sudbrink Broadcasting of Georgia acquired them in 1971; Bob Jones sold the pair for $682,750.
 Four years later, however, Sudbrink bought another Atlanta-area AM outlet and donated WAVO AM to the Bible Broadcasting Network of Norfolk, Virginia.
 The new owners installed their own Christian format.